AP SPIN METER: White House, Dems trade jabs on nominees | New Country 923

-WASHINGTON (AP) — The White House complained on Monday that Senate Democrats are obstructing President Donald Trump’s qualified nominees.
-Democrats say the administration has only itself to blame for the slow pace of filling vacancies.
+WASHINGTON (AP) — The White House complained that Senate Democrats are obstructing President Donald Trump’s qualified nominees.
+Democrats countered that the administration has only itself to blame for the slow pace of filling vacancies.

 “If the White House is looking for the cause of the delay, they need only look in the mirror,” said Senate Minority Leader Chuck Schumer, D-N.Y.
 “No administration in recent memory has been slower in sending nominees to the Senate.”